Sam-T-G/calhacks25/README.md

 # DoGood App Features

 This is a code bundle for DoGood App Features.
 The original project is available at https://www.figma.com/design/6sOViGx6ABV7U0aTZF4G6b/DoGood-App-Features.
+The fully functional site is found here: https://calhacks25-gamma.vercel.app/

 ## Project Structure